risavkarna/blog/ck5ic92qa03jzqks1l2gv7lob.md

 # 11. Sink and Link

 Certain nodes in our directed graphs and networks are sources or sinks or both.
-The edge line or enclosure is known as a link and it may be directional or contextual.
+The edge line or n-D enclosure is known as a link and it may be directional and/or contextual.

 # 12. Source and Course